gmarzot/jmeter-hls-player/README.md

 # Attention
+NOTE: The new Blazemeter HLS and DASH plugin is working well and preferred: https://github.com/Blazemeter/HLSPlugin

 A more featureful plugin which accomplishes the same task as this plugin can be found [here](https://github.com/Blazemeter/HLSPlugin).

 # HLS PLAYER PLUGIN